-Food Packaging is an indispensable component of the food manufacturing and food supply process.
-It is a system for preserving the safety and quality of food products throughout the distribution chain to consumer.
-The IAFNS Packaging Safety & Sustainability committee seeks to expand scientific knowledge on toxicology, exposure and risk assessment as it relates to the safety and sustainability of food packaging.
-The committee also works to resolve barriers to wide-scale production and utilization of safe, recycled plastics in support of a more sustainable food supply.
+The IAFNS Packaging Safety & Sustainability committee works to expand scientific knowledge on toxicology, exposure and risk assessment of food packaging substances and potential contaminants.
+The committee also works to identify and resolve barriers to adoption of safe, recycled packaging in support of a more sustainable food supply.

 General Mills, Inc.